The Volokh Conspiracy

 As Byler points out, the oil industry alone, while significant, cannot explain Texas' success.
 Relatively low levels of taxes, regulation, and land-use restrictions have also been crucial.
-The comparatively low levels of zoning restrictions on housing construction are especially crucial.
+The comparatively low levels of zoning restrictions on housing construction are especially important.
 In many other states, exclusionary zoning is one of the main factors preventing people from migrating to places with greater job opportunities.
-Byler rightly emphasizes that low levels of taxation, regulation, and housing costs has enabled Texas to expand a variety of industries, leading to a gradual decline in the relative significance of oil, over time.
+Byler rightly emphasizes that low levels of taxation, regulation, and housing costs has enabled Texas to expand a variety of industries, leading to a gradual decline in the relative significance of oil over time.
 Most other states with abundant extraction industries have not had anything like the same degree of success.

 The Washington Post isn't generally known for its love of Texas' GOP-dominated state government.
 But in this case, they have captured the sources of its success well.